Exposing weak structures.

 to absorb risk, surface truth, and make the path safer for those who follow.

-We ask questions that have been waiting to be asked, turn insights proof of concepts, IP, prototypes, and pilots -
+• We ask questions that have been waiting to be asked — and turn insights into proof-of-concepts, IP, prototypes, and pilots —

 Not because they’re essential -